Sohum09/Code-for-storms/README.md

 19. StormTrackGenerator_HURDAT2.py - This is for custom made BT files in the HURDAT2 format and can work across the IDL as well.
 The StormTrack.txt file is included as an example.
 20. StormTrackGenerator_ATCF_BT.py - This is for custom made BT files in the ATCF BT format and can work across the IDL as well.
 21. StormSSTTracker and the CustomCenter edition.py - These two programs do the same thing, ie, draw from the NOAA OISST dataset and generate the SSTs around the current (or historical) center of the storm.
 The first one takes user input and does it for the NOAA SSD database, while the other is for custom user input.
 The datasets to be used in the program can be taken from https://www.ncei.noaa.gov/data/sea-surface-temperature-optimum-interpolation/v2.1/access/avhrr/ as the access link.
+22. NOAACRWDisplay: A simple program that takes the date as input and outputs the NOAA CRW SST Anomalies World Map for that day by using some standard web scraping tactics.
+23. StormProfile.py: It draws from the NOAA SSD B-deck archives and plots the wind and pressure profile of the storm.